Lifestyle changes can help:

 - Optimize the function of your immune system to aid in the fight against cancer.

-- Improve your emotional outlook, so you can enjoy life to the fullest, even during treatment for lung cancer.
+- Improve your emotional outlook, so you can enjoy life to the fullest, even during treatment for ovarian cancer.

 - Avoid other medical problems that could complicate your health.

 - Make dietary changes

 - Manage fatigue

 Smoking introduces toxic chemicals into the body that may also be working to heal from cancer treatments.
 Smoking can also increase the risk of complications from medical procedures and slow tissue healing.

 When you quit smoking , the body immediately begins to repair itself.
 Quitting will help boost your immune system to help fight the cancer and improve recovery from treatment.

 Manage Menopause and Sexual Side Effects